pbisen/pbisen.github.io/content/DevOps/performance-testing.md

 # Scalable Performance Testing with Locust

-At CRED, I built a scalable performance testing framework using distributed Locust nodes.
+I built a scalable performance testing framework using distributed Locust nodes.
 This post details how we designed and implemented a system that could simulate realistic user loads and provide actionable performance insights.

 ## The Need for Performance Testing

-In a fintech application like CRED, performance is critical.
+In a fintech application, performance is critical.
 We needed to:
 - Simulate real-world user behavior at scale
 - Test system performance under various load conditions
 - Identify bottlenecks before they impact users